Mongol invasion of the Latin Empire: Sources

 The Aegean world in the early 13th century.
 Adrianople was the chief city of Thrace.

 There is only one primary source that explicitly mentions a Mongol raid into the Latin Empire: the anonymous Austrian Chronicle completed about 1327.
 Its account was copied into the Chronicle of Leoben and the Annals of Heiligenkreuz.
 The event is dated to 1243, an obvious error for 1242.
-According to the Austrian chronicles:
+According to these Austrian chronicles:

 Tatars and Cumans, meeting no resistance or opposition, withdrew from Hungary with an endless booty of gold and silver, garments and animals, leading many captives of both sexes to the scandal of the Christians.
 Entering Greece, they depopulated the entire land except for the castles and well-fortified cities.
 But the king of Constantinople, named Baldwin, went out in battle against them, at first he was victorious, but the second time he was defeated by them.

 A brief account in the Chronography of the Syriac prelate Bar Hebraeus (died 1286) must refer to the Mongol invasions of Bulgaria and Thrace in 1242, although it is mis-dated to 1232:

 And the Khan continued to wax strong.
 And he prepared to attack Constantinople from the quarter of the Bulgarians.
 And the kings of the Franks heard of this, and they gathered together and they met Batu in battle, and they broke him and made him flee.

 This passage seems to confirm that the Mongol armies in Bulgaria, which were under the overall command of Batu, attacked in the direction of Constantinople and were defeated at some point either by the Bulgars or the Latins.

-John of Garland in his epic poem On the Triumph of the Church, which he completed about 1252 while teaching at the University of Paris, lists the victims of the expansion of the Mongol empire:
+John of Garland in his epic poem On the Triumph of the Church, which he completed about 1252 while teaching at the University of Paris, lists the victims of the expansion of the Mongol Empire: